Tornadoes of 2011: July 13 (Germany)

-July 16–17
+July 16–17 (North Dakota)

-Numerous tornadoes touched down over the northern Plains on both July 16 and 17 at the edge of a very hot, humid air mass.
+Numerous tornadoes formed in the northern Plains on both July 16 and 17 at the edge of a very hot, humid air mass.
 At least 16 tornadoes were reported, mostly in North Dakota.
-Most remained over open country but a few caused significant damage, including a house which was destroyed from a strong EF3 tornado in LaMoure County.
+Most remained over open country but a few caused significant damage, including an EF3 tornado which destroyed a house in LaMoure County.